nathco/Office-Code-Pro/README.md

 # Office Code Pro
-**Office Code Pro** is a customized version of the **Source Code Pro** type family, originally created for Adobe Systems Incorporated by Paul D. Hunt.
+**Office Code Pro** is a customized version of **Source Code Pro**, the monospaced sans serif originally created by Paul D. Hunt for Adobe Systems Incorporated.
 The customizations were made specifically for text editors and coding environments, but are still very usable in other applications.

 ## Preview
 ![example](Preview.png)

 ## Font Variants

 **Office Code Pro**
-Light, Regular, Medium, Bold
+Light, Regular, Medium, Bold, and Italic companions

-**Office Code Pro** ( Dotted Zero )
+**Office Code Pro D** ( Dotted Zero )
-Light D, Regular D, Medium D, Bold D
+Light, Regular, Medium, Bold, and Italic companions

 **Available Formats**
 OpenType, TrueType, EOT, WOFF, WOFF2
+–
+OpenType ( OTF ) is the recommended font format for desktop use.
+The TrueType ( TTF ) fonts will work in most circumstances, but are optimized and recommended as webfonts.
+EOT, WOFF, and WOFF2 formats are exclusively for web use.

 ## Languages